ohmlabs/ohm/readme.md

 grunt prod
 forever start server.js -p # Don't forget the -p flag for production
 ```

-For production, you will need to make sure that Nginx is running and that you have symlinked the public directory to the correct place for nginx.

 # Goals

 * Adhere to Steve Sauders Rules for High Performance Websites: